ProspectOne/flexbalancer-js-docs/Case-4.1.md

 let userCountry = req.location.country;
 ```

 The next part is simple.
-If we have successfully retrieved our answers list (`stats` is not empty) and also wew able to determine the user country -
+If we have successfully retrieved our answers list (`stats` is not empty) and also we are able to determine the user country -
 we just parse our answers JSON and check if it contains the answer for that user country.
 Id it does - we set that answer, TTL and finish our script:

 ```typescript